What are the inodes and how to reduce their use

 • WordPress file upload always fails.

-• Plugins and themes installations fail.
+• Plugins and theme installations fail.

-• WordPress updates, plugins and themes fail.
+• WordPress updates, plugins, and themes fail.

 • You cannot create posts or pages.